-Fortunately, your Android device provides you with a feature to backup all the data on the device.
-When you set up a new device, you can use the backup of the old device and restore it on your new one.
+Fortunately, Android devices and many Android data tools can help you back up your phone and restore data now.
+When you set up a new device, you can restore the backup of the old device to the new one.
 That way you will instantly have all the content of your old phone on your new phone.
 If you are confused as to how all of that works, the following guide should walk you through the procedure step by step.

 One of the ways to do the task is to do an Android backup and restore on the new phone using your Google account.
-If you do not already know, your Google account provides you a backup feature to help you store the backups of your device on the cloud.
+You need to know that your Google account is not just a tool for you to log in to various websites, it also provides you with a backup feature to help you store the backups of your device in the cloud.

 Step 1.
-The first thing you will want to do is create a backup of your old Android phone.
-Go to menu and launch the Settings app on your device.
-Then, tap on Google followed by Backup to view backup settings.
+The first thing you need to do is to create a backup of your old Android phone.
+Go to the menu and launch the Settings App on your device.
+Then, tap on the Google option and then the Backup option to view backup settings.

 Step 3.
 Wait while your phone creates a full backup of your phone.

 Step 4.
 Begin to set up your new phone and when it asks if you would like to restore a backup, choose yes and enter in your Google login details for it to fetch and restore the backup on your phone.

 Soon as the backup is restored, you will find that all of your old device’s contents are now available on your new device.
 From settings to applications, everything should be available on your new phone.

 Please keep in mind you are going to need a stable Internet connection in order to smoothly restore a backup on your device.
 The entire backup gets downloaded from the Internet which requires a good amount of bandwidth and stability for it to not fail.